mesosphere-backup/dcos-cassandra-service/README.md

 You can take a complete snapshot of your DC/OS Cassandra ring and upload the artifacts to S3 or to Azure.

+Note: Please take backup of your schema as well.
+The current backup feature doesn't support backup of schema.

 ##### S3 Backup

 To perform a backup to S3, enter the following command on the DC/OS CLI: